MarynaShavlak/dev-interview-hub/src/features/ArticleSortSelector/ui/ArticleSortSelector/ArticleSortSelectorRedesigned/README.md

     return (
         <div>
-            <RedesignedArticleSortSelector
+            <ArticleSortSelectorRedesigned
                 className="my-custom-class"
                 order="asc"
                 sort={ArticleSortField.DATE}
                 onChangeOrder={handleOrderChange}
                 onChangeSort={handleSortChange}
             />
-            {/* The RedesignedArticleSortSelector component allows users to sort articles by various fields and order */}
+            {/* The ArticleSortSelectorRedesigned component allows users to sort articles by various fields and order */}
         </div>
     );
 };
 ```
 ## Conclusion
-The **`RedesignedArticleSortSelector`** component is a vital element for applications utilizing the latest design system.
+The **`ArticleSortSelectorRedesigned`** component is a vital element for applications utilizing the latest design system.
 By offering an intuitive and modern interface for sorting articles, it significantly enhances the user experience while aligning with contemporary design standards.